MoonPoet/xaprb-src/content/blog/flight-is-impossible.md

 tags:
 - Entrepreneurship
 - Invention
-date: 2017-06-04T15:57:34-04:00
+date: 2017-06-04 15:57:34 -0400
-description: "Reach high, for stars lie hidden in you.
+description: Reach high, for stars lie hidden in you.
 Dream deep, for every dream precedes the goal.
-(Rabindranath Tagore)"
+(Rabindranath Tagore)
-image: "media/2017/06/boston-evening-transcript.png"
+image: media/2017/06/boston-evening-transcript.png
 title: Heavier-Than-Air Flight Is Impossible

 ---

-When I was a child, my parents put a page from a newspaper on our refrigerator door.
-I remember it as a yellowed, faded piece of paper that seemed like it had always been there.
-It was filled with little oval portraits of famous people proclaiming that heavier-than-air flight was impossible.
+When I was a child, my parents posted a yellowed, faded page from a newspaper on our refrigerator door.
+It was filled with little oval portraits of famous people and scientists proclaiming that heavier-than-air flight was impossible.
 My memory is that there were perhaps 40 of them, each with a quote and a date within a few years of the Wright Brothers' flight at Kitty Hawk.